-What is that X of Thread on the Back of A Jacket and When Should It Be Removed?
+What is that X of Thread on the Back of Your Jacket and Should It Be Removed?

-When blazers, coats, and also some skirts that have back vents are shipped, the manufacturer will baste that vent closed so it doesn't shift and crease in transit.
-Sometimes when stores receive these shipments they remove the threads before putting garments out onto a salesfloor… but sometimes they do not.
+Most blazers, coats, and also some skirts have back vents.
+When these garments are shipped, the manufacturer will baste that vent closed so it doesn't shift and crease in transit.
+Sometimes when stores receive these shipments, they remove the threads prior to placing the garment on the salesfloor… but sometimes they do not.

-And with online shopping being at an all-time high, we customers are receiving our merchandise straight from the manufacturer, which means no middle person to snip away that “X” of thread on the back of our jackets.
-It's up to us to see if our garments have those threads and to snip them before wearing.
+With online shopping, customers receive merchandise straight from the manufacturer, which means no middle person to snip away that “X” of thread on the back of our jackets.
+It's up to us, the customers, to see if our garments have those threads and to snip them prior to wearing.

 Your Style May Be Hanging By a Thread

 The X of thread is sewn to make them super easy to remove.
 Simply snip anywhere on one of the threads, and you should be able to pull them out of the garment without any damage.
 If one of the threads isn't budging, check the inside of the jacket as the knot may be caught up in the lining.
 A little snip near the knot will ease the thread out of your jacket.